forbesus/coin-flip/README.md

 ```sh
    npm run dev
    ```
-You will seet the localhost where the app will run.
+You will see the localhost where the app will run.

 ### 5. Click on **Connect Wallet** botton in the app.